Unexpected Fondness

 The Day a Character Walked In and Changed Everything

-You chart them out.
-You give them a name, a backstory, a function in the plot.
+You map them out.
+You give them a name, a backstory, and a plot point.

 Someone I didn’t expect to love so deeply.

-He’s soft and sharp all at once.
-He has this way of cutting straight to the truth—not because he’s cold, but because he’s warm enough to hold it.
+He is simultaneously gentle and piercing.
+He has this way of cutting straight to the truth—not because he’s cold, but because he’s warm enough to contain it.
 He’s funny in a way that disarms you.
 He says things that sound simple… until they stay with you for days.

-I didn’t plan to fall for him.
-But I did.
+I had no intention of falling for him.
+However, I did.
 Slowly, then all at once.

-The kind of love that surprises you not with loud declarations, but with gentleness and presence.
+The kind of love that astonishes you with its gentleness and presence rather than its loud declarations.

-And now, every time I go back to his scenes, I feel it again—that quiet click of something right.
-Something true.
+And now, whenever I revisit his scenes, I sense it once more.
+A click of something good.
+Something real.

 Writers talk a lot about "creating" characters.
 But sometimes?